Chart Color Schemes

 Health

-Ashmore's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts
+Ashmore's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Approximately 51% of the total population (~6,694 people) have private health cover, slightly lower than the average SA2 area.
-The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 8.8 and 7.4% of residents respectively.
-About 69.2% of residents reported being completely free from medical ailments, compared to 69.4% across Rest of Qld.
-The area has 20.5% (2,679 people) of residents aged 65 and over, higher than the 17.1% in Rest of Qld, broadly aligning with the general population's health profile.
+Common health conditions are slightly more prevalent than average across both younger and older age groups.
+Private health cover rate is approximately 51% of the total population (around 6,692 people), which is lower than the average for SA2 areas.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 8.8% and 7.4% of residents respectively.
+About 69.2% of residents report being completely free from medical ailments, compared to 69.4% in Rest of Qld.
+The area has 20.5% of residents aged 65 and over (around 2,678 people), which is higher than the 17.1% in Rest of Qld.
+This aligns broadly with the general population's health profile.

 Frequently Asked Questions - Health